containerbuildsystem/osbs-client/docs/build_process.md

 Since in v2 there is no file-like representation of an image, you can transport image only via registry protocol.

 In order to create a v2 form, you need an instance of [distribution](https://github.com/docker/distribution) registry.
-Once you push the built image there, it's up to you, if you want to move the v2 image into pulp registry.
-That process is called sync.

  * upstream docker registry — can be configured with `registry_uri`:

 ```ini